ATDS-Carleton/moodle_scraper/README.md

 - Either wait for the 2.5 release where the bug will be fixed.
 - Try 1.9.8 on `OSX Yosemite`.
 - Continue on the crawler main strategies.
 (Probably will work on this after Xmas!)

+#### 12/26

+Reading documentation and Investigating internal structure of moodle 1.9.8.